TTUXL/TTUXL.github.io/report/weekly_report9.md

 1. **High-capacity:** A large amount of underutilized mmWave can provide potential gigahertz transmission bandwidth.
 2. **Immunity to interference:** Due to high path loss, mmWave is suitable for UDN, where improved frequency reuse and reduced inter-cell interference are expected.
 If we consider very heavy rainfall of 25 mm/hr, the rain attenuation is only around 2 dB in E-band if we consider the distance of a backhaul link is 200 m in typical urban UDN[[2]](https://ieeexplore.ieee.org/abstract/document/7000981).
 3. **Small form factor:** The small wavelength of mm Wave implies that massive antennas can easily be equipped at both macro and small-cell BSs, which can easily be deployed with low-cost sites(e.g., light poles, building walls, bus stations).

+##### MmWave Channels with Spatial/angular Sparsity
+MmWave massive MIMO channels exhibit the obviously spatial/angular sparsity due to its high path loss for non-line-of-sight (NLOS) signals.
+If we consider the widely used uniform linear array (ULA), the point-to-point mmWave massive MIMO channel can be modeled as[[3]](https://ieeexplore.ieee.org/abstract/document/6847111)(Cited by 1091):